 where $|A|$ and $\partial A$ denotes the cardinality and the boundary of the set $A$.
 The latter is defined as the set of all points $x \in A$ for which there exists a $y \not\in A$ such that $\{x,y\}$ is an element of the edge set of $\Z^d$.
-For a positive recurrent Markov chain with state space $\cS$ and invariant distribution $\mu$ functional inequalities can also be established provided that the isoperimetric inequality is replaced by a measure-capacity inequality, cf.\ Proposition~\ref{prop:OrliczBirnbaum}.
+For a positive recurrent Markov chain with state space $\cS$ and invariant distribution $\mu$ functional inequalities can also be established provided that the isoperimetric inequality is replaced by a measure-capacity inequality; cf.\ Proposition~\ref{prop:OrliczBirnbaum}.
 For $B \subset \cS$ and $\Psi\!: \R_+ \to \R_+$ being a convex function, the measure-capacity inequality is given by

-Inspired by the form of the measure-capacity inequality, we propose a definition of meta\-stabi\-lity for Markov chains that in addition encodes local isoperimetric properties by considering for any subset $A$ outside of the union of the metastable sets its escape probability to the union of the metastable sets.
+Inspired by the form of the measure-capacity inequality, we propose a definition of metastability for Markov chains that also encodes local isoperimetric properties by considering for any subset $A$ outside of the union of the metastable sets its escape probability to the union of the metastable sets.

-In order to demonstrate the usefulness of our approach, we prove sharp estimates on the spectral gap and the logarithmic Sobolev constants for the \emph{random field Curie-Weiss model} at finite temperature and with a continuous bounded distribution of the random field.
-In order to prove rough regularity estimates of harmonic functions we use a coupling construction that has been originally invented in \cite{BBI12}.
+To demonstrate the usefulness of our approach, we prove sharp estimates on the spectral gap and the logarithmic Sobolev constants for the \emph{random field Curie--Weiss model} at finite temperature and with a continuous bounded distribution of the random field.
+To prove rough regularity estimates of harmonic functions, we use a coupling construction initially invented in \cite{BBI12}.

-In the present work we decided to focus only on discrete-time Markov chains to keep the presentation as clear as possible.
-However, our methods also apply to Markov chains in continuous time with obvious modifications.
+In the present work, we decided to focus only on discrete-time Markov chains to keep the presentation as brief as possible.
+However, our methods also apply to Markov chains in continuous time with apparent modifications.

 The remainder of this paper is organized as follows.
-In the next subsection we describe the setting to which our methods apply.
-In Subsection~\ref{subsec:main_results} and \ref{subsec:main_results:RFCW} we state our main results.
+In the next subsection, we describe the setting to which our methods apply.
+In Subsections~\ref{subsec:main_results} and \ref{subsec:main_results:RFCW} we state our main results.
 In Section~\ref{sec:FI} we first prove the capacitary inequality for reversible Markov processes.
-In particular, we show how this universal estimate allows to derive so called Orlicz-Birnbaum estimates from which Poincaré and logarithmic Sobolev constants can be deduced.
+In particular, we show how this universal estimate allows us to derive so-called Orlicz--Birnbaum estimates from which estimates on the Poincar\'e and logarithmic Sobolev constants can be easily deduced.
 Then, we prove our main results in Section~\ref{sec:MetaMC}.
-Finally, in Section~\ref{sec:RFCW} we apply the previously developed methods to the random field Curie-Weiss model.
+Finally, in Section~\ref{sec:RFCW} we apply the previously developed methods to the random field Curie--Weiss model.